Fuwn/rui/README.md

 - `rui home news` - Show the latest news from your Home Manager configuration packages

-Rui checks the `FLAKE` environment variable for the path to your flake directory.

-Rui looks at the `FLAKE_EDITOR` environment variable for the editor to use when opening the flake directory, but falls back to `EDITOR` if it isn't set.

 ## Installation

 ### Add to Flake Inputs (for Flakes Users)